HouzuoGuo/laitos/doc/Command processor.md

 - Telephone and mobile networks are prone to attacks, they can eavesdrop your password PIN and toolbox feature conversations easily.
 Use them only as a last resort.
 - The [Twilio SMS/telephone hook](https://github.com/HouzuoGuo/laitos/wiki/Web-service:-telephone-and-SMS-hook-with-Twilio)
-  runs in the web server daemon, therefore the corresponding command processor configuration is in JSON key `HTTPBridge`.
+  runs in the web server daemon, therefore the corresponding command processor configuration is in JSON key `HTTPFilters`.
   Check out the feature's manual for techniques of command entry via telephone number pad.
 - To avoid a high SMS bill, consider turning on all `LintText` flags to compact SMS replies, and restrict `MaxLength` to 160 - maximum length of a single SMS text.